kokoko3k/koko-aio-slang/docs-ng.md

                 Phosphor masks are usually vertically delimited by thin lines.
                 This parameter will set the visibility of them.

-                Resolution: (core or screen)
+                Resolution: (core or screen) (*1)
                     Should the vertical interval (height) between those likes be relative to screen or core pixel size?
-                Height divider (neg=multiplier):
+                Height divider (neg=multiplier) (*2):
                     The more, the less that intervall will be.
                     Interesting values for screen resolution: 1.0, 0.75, 0.5
                 Fadeout under light: How much they will be visible over bright pixels.
+                Even/odd offset (slotmask) (*3):
+                    If you not used, the previous section to emulate scanlines(*), but still want to emulate slotmasks layouts, you can set this to 1.0.
+                    You can draw slotmasks at screen coordinates to emulate real crts or choose to paint them at core coordinates to have a more defined slotmask ...if you like slotmasks so much :-) Vertical shift (for use with core resolution):
+                    This parameter allows you to move the whole vertical mask along the Y axis.
+                    It is intended to be used with core resolution(*1) and integer divider/multiplier(*2) to clear weird patterns from the screen when using slotmasks (*3) alongside scanline emulation (*4).
                 Steepness:
                     The more, the thinner they will be.
                     Setting this to very high values, may make them disappear unevenly.
-                Even/odd offset:
-                    If you not used, the previous section to emulate scanlines(*), but still want to emulate slotmasks layouts, you can set this to 1.0.
-                    You can draw slotmasks at screen coordinates to emulate real crts or choose to paint them at core coordinates to have a more defined slotmask ...if you like slotmasks so much :-)

 **Dot matrix emulation:**<br>
     Emulates low refresh "boxed" screens used in old handheld consoles.<br>